frederic-perez/AmE-dictionary/data/idioms.md

 __break bread__ To eat. _We should break bread before the meal gets cold._
 __break into a smile__ To start smiling. _Even though she scolded me for disrupting class, I’m pretty sure I saw Ms. Miller break into a smile for a second._
 __break into__
+__break it down__ To explain something in steps. _I know it can be confusing, but once I break it down for you, I think you’ll start to get it._ _Thank you for breaking it down for us._
 __break new ground__
 __break the bank__ :two: To be very expensive.
 The phrase is often used in the negative to convey the opposite. _I don’t have enough money to go on a vacation right now; I’m afraid it would break the bank._
 __break the ice__ To make people who have not met before feel more relaxed with each other.